reneroth.xyz

 alias date-double="echo $(date)"

-See how our trusty code highlighting already hints at the difference?
+See how our trusty syntax highlighting already hints at the difference?

-on the other hand is populated at time of initialization, and will always echo the time the alias was defined.
+Now date-single will always execute echo $(date), and thus echo the current time. date-double, on the other hand, is populated at time of initialization, and will always echo the time the alias was defined.

 date-double='echo Sun Jan 27 16:01:07 CET 2019'